The SmarK Rant for WWE Survivor Series 2017 – 11.19.17

 Finn Balor, Samoa Joe, Kurt Angle, Braun Strowman & HHH v.
 Shane McMahon, John Cena, Randy Orton, Bobby Roode and Shinsuke Nakamura

 I think putting AJ-Brock as the main event would have helped the show a lot, and would have also meant that the near-falls meant something, because the HHH Show at the end was a real downer.
 It wasn’t a terrible show by any means, but AJ-Brock really saved it from complete mediocrity and I won’t even remember any of the results in three days.
+(Literally the only match I can remember today is Brock-AJ.)
 Thumbs in the middle.